Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7/assets/lesson-7.md

 So, if you click the anchor element with the `‘/about’` string assigned to it, `route` will match this and display the `<h1>` element with the text ‘`About our app`’.

 There are a number of different ways to approach this.
-Instead of those repeated route evaluations, you could use a function that runs a switch statement to return the correct JSX for us.
+Instead of those repeated route evaluations, you could use a function that runs a switch statement to return the correct JSX.

 Also, you’re not limited to simple JSX such as the `<h1>` element.
 These could have been full-blown components, each having their own navigation elements within them, implemented in a similar way.
 However, this could quickly become too complex to manage and make maintaining the software a challenge.